Make your email system more efficient with bulk email sending

 How to send batch emails in PHP

-Here’s an example to help you get started sending batch emails in MailerSend.
+Here’s an example to help you get started sending emails in bulk with MailerSend.
 Let’s say that you’re organizing an event and you want to follow up with everyone who signed up for it.
 An email reminder will be sent, along with the event schedule as a PDF file, to everyone a few days before the event.

 A general workflow to send email notifications:

-1. Identify the event and guests that you need to send a reminder to
+1. Identify the event and guests that you need to send a reminder to.

-2. Prepare an email message for each guest
+2. Prepare an email message for each guest.

-3. Schedule emails to send later using a bulk request
+3. Schedule emails to send later using a bulk request.

 The email reminders are sent using the MailerSend PHP SDK, where a cron job will call the PHP routine every minute.
 Let’s see how you can set up all this in 5 steps!